M3wP/Monopoly/C64/readme.md

 * Do not overflow heap??
 Shouldn't ever happen.
 Should gather statistics in order to check actual maximum requirements.

-* Player sprites on overview dialog.
+* Player sprites on overview dialog?
 Would look pretty.
 IRQ is a mess.
 * Get exomiser working.
 * Allow construct from manage menu in trade if not doing so for group in trade?